Best West End shows, musicals and plays you need to see in London

 Frozen: The West End Musical

 Back in January 2019, the Theatre Royal Drury Lane embarked on an ambitious project to restore its historic theatre to its former 1812 glory.
-Now, in 2022, it reopened its doors with showings of Disney’s Frozen.
+Last year it reopened its doors with showings of Disney’s Frozen.
 The jaw-dropping sets and special effects really make this musical magical as it brings to life the scenery from the film.

 Back to the Future: The Musical

-If the hugely enthusiastic description on From The Box Office is anything to go by, Back to the Future - The Musical will be the most electrifying experience of your entire life - possibly more important than, say, childbirth.
+If the hugely enthusiastic description on From The Box Office is anything to go by, Back to the Future: The Musical will be a truly electrifying experience.
 The musical follows the plot of the blockbuster film: teenager Marty McFly is blasted back in time to the year 1955 by eccentric scientist Doc Brown and unwittingly changes the course of history.

-If you've been watching Britain's Got Talent, you might have caught a sneak peek of Back to the Future: The Musical on an episode the other evening.
-Since it's special appearance, the musical has decided to extend its West End run into 2023, so there's even more opportunity to go and see it.
+If you watched Britain's Got Talent in 2022, you might have caught a sneak peek of Back to the Future: The Musical on Britain's Got Talent.
+Since its special appearance, the musical has kept extending its West End run so there's even more opportunities to go and see it.

 The Book of Mormon